Las Vegas, 8th March

 Then we move on.
 Southwards, towards the Mexican border.
 To Tombstone.
 A rather small village, formerly an important silver mine, today an equally important tourist trap.
 Whatever.
 Not really much to see there, everything looks slightly artificial, rather optimized for poor tourist’s spending.

 A little more interesting their historic cemetery.
 A place where visibly few guys having died of natural causes were buried.

 Time for a couple of beers in the saloon.

 After a night at the Bordello – the must have-been-B&B in Tombstone a visit to the Chiricahua National Monument.
 Please refrain from getting depressive because you never ever heard of it.
 Nor did we.
 It’s just a few hills near the Mexican border.
-The place with what they call the Wonderland of Rocks.
-An opportunity for a hike.
+It’s the place of what they call the Wonderland of Rocks.
+And an opportunity for a hike.